Undergraduate Awards

 One $2,000 prize from the Carol Minuck Fund for French Education and five $2,000 prizes from the Edgaro and Francesca Acosta Fund will be awarded to Nantes and Paris Summer Program participants based on financial need and excellence in French courses.

 • Carol Minuck Fund for French Education: One prize of $2,000 will be awarded based on excellence in French courses.
-Students must submit a letter explaining their commitment to French studies, a copy of their DPR, and a letter of support from a recent French instructor, to Thomas Harrison, 331 Royce Hall, Campus.
+Students must submit a letter explaining their commitment to French studies, a copy of their Degree Progress Report, and a letter of support from a recent French instructor, to Prof. Thomas Harrison, 331 Royce Hall, Campus.
 951550.

 • The Edgaro and Francesca Acosta Fund: Five prizes of $2,000 each will be awarded on financial need and excellence in French courses.
-Students must submit a letter explaining their commitment to French studies, a copy of their DPR, a copy of their Financial Aid Statement, and a letter of evaluation from a recent French instructor, to Thomas Harrison, 331 Royce Hall, Campus.
+Students must submit a letter explaining their commitment to French studies, a copy of their Degree Progress Report, a copy of their Financial Aid Statement, and a letter of evaluation from a recent French instructor, to Prof. Thomas Harrison, 331 Royce Hall, Campus.
 951550.

 UCLA/Keck Humanistic Inquiry Undergraduate Research Award